![]() SERG International

 Proposal Endorsement and Conditions

-The Executive Director will inform each proponent in writing of the status of the Proposal (e.g. approved, not approved, approved with conditions, or revise and re-submit).
+The Program Lead will inform each proponent in writing of the status of the Proposal (e.g. approved, not approved, approved with conditions, or revise and re-submit).
 Proposals approved at Stage II will be assigned a Project Number.

-SERG-I research projects will be completed according to SERG-I Field Guidelines available on the SERG-I website (www.sergreport.net).
+SERG-I research projects involving the application of product will be completed according to SERG-I Field Testing Guidelines available on the SERG-I website (serginternational.org).

-For most projects, SERG-I will arrange for a holdback of at least 10% of funds.
+SERG-I will arrange for a holdback of 10% of funding for all projects it funds.
 This holdback will be released upon receipt and acceptance by the funding agencies of the final or interim report and a presentation preferably by the Principal Investigator at the SERG-I Workshop.
 Proponents are expected to manage their finances by taking this 10% holdback into consideration.
-Each year, a project report must be received and accepted by the funding agencies before funding will be granted for subsequent years.
+Each year, a project report must be received and accepted by the funding agencies before funding will be granted for subsequent years

 Final Reports